tullyhansen/botcat/README.md

 - [bots](bots/), a directory of Twitter bot accounts
 - [botALLY](botALLY/), for info on their human creators and compatriots
 - [botMEDIA](botMEDIA/), links to writing, talks, and news coverage on bots
-- [botMATERIALS](botMATERIALS/), for APIs, datasets, code and other bits for making bots
+- [botMATERIALS](botMATERIALS/), for APIs, datasets, code and other bits for botmaking

 ## How it works